A money-saving, sanity-preserving, pleasure-maximizing guide to Denmark.

 You won’t get into Noma.
 Statistically speaking, your chances of getting into “the world’s best restaurant” are about 1 in 200.
 Not lottery long shot, but pretty damn close.
 Don’t fret.
 The explosion of top-tier Nordic restaurants in the wake of Noma’s ascendance means that there are at least a dozen exceptional places in Copenhagen alone that will give you some insight into why this city has suddenly become the world’s hottest dining destination.
 The popular bets are Radio and Relae, both run by heavyweights from the Noma system, both offering vegetable-heavy menus deeply dedicated to seasonality for about a quarter of the price of admission at Noma.
 For our kroner, though, AOC is one of the most exciting restaurants in the country.
 Chef Ronny Emborg, an alum of Iberian titans elBulli and Mugaritz, is mixing Nordic ingredients with Spanish avant-garde technique to create dishes like frozen halibut curls with lump roe, egg cream and fresh horseradish.
 It’s the kind of dish that makes you forget about all other restaurants (even Noma)—at least for a little while.

 Hot dogs are king.
-Seriously, in Danish they’re called sausage wagons, which was reason enough to make encased meat the first meal we ate after landing in Denmark.
+Seriously, in Danish they’re sold from things called sausage wagons, which was reason enough to make encased meat the first meal we ate after landing in Denmark.
 But if you need more motivation, how about this: The quality of the meat is exceptional, the snap of the griddled dog is almost audible as you bite down, and the condiments—crispy fried onions, bracing slices of pickle, creamy remoulade—put New York street vendors to shame.
 Our overarching road food philosophy can best be summed up as follows: eat high and low.
 Tasting menus and street dogs.

 Nope, weed isn’t actually legal in Christiania.
 The post-hippie enclave in central Copenhagen seems to exist outside of Danish law, but it doesn’t—not on paper anyhow.
 “I think the general idea is that it’s legal inside Christiania,” says one resident.
 “It’s not.
 It’s just that police don’t come that often here.”
 The police, by the way, don’t come in because the biker gangs who control drugs in Christiania tend to put up a big fight, as do the independent-minded, rock-wielding residents.
 All of which is to say, enjoy yourself in Christiania proper, but don’t be a dumbass and take the joint outside the gates.